mithun789/MacS-kde-arch-Linux/README.md

+#Important Notice:

+###This repository is intended for testing purposes only.
+Do not use it for any production or critical tasks.
+I highly recommend running the scripts in a virtual machine to avoid any potential risks to your primary environment.

+###I will not be responsible for any damages or issues that arise from using this repository.
+By using the scripts, you acknowledge that you assume all risks associated with their use.

 # MacSonoma KDE Theme

 A sleek and modern KDE Plasma theme inspired by macOS Sonoma, featuring glassy blur effects and a seamless user experience, optimized for Arch Linux.